 (MAT 10 Section 2 Field 46 4350.3 REV-1; Paragraph 3-7D) Item 94 Police/Security Tenant?
 If the owner has received permission from HUD to admit over-income police or security personnel, enter "Y".
 Income limits do not apply for this tenant, and the Total Tenant Payment must be at least what the tenant would pay if subsidized.
 (MAT 10 Section 2 Field 69 4350.3 REV-1; Paragraph 3-8D and 5-27)Note: The owner is not entitled to vacancy payments for the period following occupancy by a police officer or security personnel.
 Otherwise, leave blank or enter "N" Item 95 Survivor of Qualifier?
 If the current Head of Household does not meet the eligibility requirements to qualify for the unit, but does qualify as the survivor of the person who originally met the special requirements and qualified for the unit, enter "Y".
 (MAT 10 Section 2 Field 87 4350.3 REV-1; Paragraph 3-16) Item 96 Household Assistance Status This Item is required by TRACS for tenants with a Project MI date on or after 6/19/95, and for all in-place tenants no later than 6/19/96.
 The following are th e valid codes for this Item: N = Subsidy Type is not subject to the Non-Citizen Rule E = All members of the family are eligible under the Non-Citizen Rule.
 The family receives full assistance.
 No members have a PV status C = Continued Assistance.
 The mixed family, resident on/before June 19, 1995, qualifies for continuation of full assistance under the Non-Citizen Rule.
 P = Prorated Assistance.
-The family qualifies for and receives Prorated Assistance under the Non-Citizen Rule because only some of the Assistance under the Non-Citizen Rule.
-Assistance under the Non-Citizen Rule because only some of the family members are eligible for assistance.
+The family qualifies for and receives Prorated Assistance under the Non-Citizen Rule because only some of the family members are eligible for assistance.
 Note: A member with an eligibility code of PV will be counted as eligible.
-A member with a code of ND will be counted as ineligible.F = Full Assistance while the verification of eligibility is pending.
-A family is in this status if all members are eligible for assistance or have
+A member with a code of ND will be counted as ineligible.
+F = Full Assistance while the verification of eligibility is pending.
+A family is in this status if all members are eligible for assistance or have submitted documentation but the verification process is not yet complete (Member Eligibility Code = PV) when the family moves in.
+At least one member must be eligible.
+If any member is ineligible or has an ND eligibility code, use the Prorated Assistance